Series FAQ

 Q: Why did Patricia Arquette not reprise her role of Kristen Parker in A Nightmare on Elm Street 4: The Dream Master?

 A: According to Rachel Talalay (Nightmare 4 producer), Patricia was not approached by New Line to reprise the role.
-Additionally, the documentary Never Sleep Again: The Elm Street Legacy poses this question to many of the film’s production staff but no concrete answer is given.
+Moreover, the documentary Never Sleep Again: The Elm Street Legacy poses this question to many of the film’s production staff, but no concrete answer is provided.

 Q: Is there going to be a film sequel to Freddy vs. Jason?